bibanon/bibanon/Stories/The-Bridgekeeper.md

 I am beginning to think that that was true and that this is all her fault.

-I’m the illegitimate son of accident prone degenerates.
+I'm the illegitimate son of accident prone degenerates.
 I was born a mess- bloody and smelly and slimy and with a face not even my mother could love.
-These days, I’m slightly less bloody.
+These days, I'm slightly less bloody.

 I live in a small town on the west coast of Florida.
-I live right on the beach, but it‘s a developed beach.
+I live right on the beach, but it's a developed beach.
 It caters to tourists.
 Cheap motels and run down restaurants and shops that sell sun tan lotion and bathing suits line the road as far as the eye can see.
-There’s an endless sea of faces- red, sunburned faces.
+There's an endless sea of faces- red, sunburned faces.
 People come and people go but no one is ever dumb enough to stay.

 Except for me, of course.

 I work on a bridge.
 I sit in a tiny booth all day with no air conditioning, the sun hanging high in the air and beating at me through the window pane.
 The air is so thick with humidity that it slaps my face and calls me rotten names.
 I sit in this tiny booth all day every day and I wait for a boat to come.
 When one does, I pull a lever.
 Rails come down and the bridge comes up and the boat passes by.
 Then I pull another lever and the rails go up and the bridge comes down and the cars continue their monotonous journeys.
 They could train a monkey to do this job.
 My boss sometimes laughs at me and says that they already have.

 A few years ago some kids were riding their bikes down the bridge.
 The rails came down and the bridge went up and all of the cars stopped and spewed their vomit into the air as they chugged in place.
 One of these kids got off of his bike and crept under the rail and leaned against the bridge that was in its upright position.
-It was also my job to stop this sort of thing from happening, but I wasn’t much in the mood.
+It was also my job to stop this sort of thing from happening, but I wasn't much in the mood.
 Kids will be kids, my Grandpa used to say, until they grow up or die.
-What’s the difference, he’d add in.
+What's the difference, he'd add in.

 ### 39652319 (OP)